 The university expects that all student organizations exemplify respect and inclusion.
 As you hold events and activities with your organization, remember that you are also representing the University of Arizona.
 Please review and pay close attention to the guidelines and policies in this handbook.
 Feel free to consult a staff member for clarification, guidance, and advice at any time.
 We encourage and welcome feedback on this handbook and all programs and services offered.
-For additional information, please contact us at <a href="mailto:assauchember-services-servi
+For additional information, please contact us at asua-clubs@arizona.edu.